ucx

 ◆ cxPropertiesReset()

-static void cxPropertiesReset ( CxProperties * prop)
+void cxPropertiesReset ( CxProperties * prop)

 Destroys and re-initializes the properties interface.

-You might want to use this, to reset the parser after encountering a syntax error.
+You might want to use this to reset the parser after encountering a syntax error.

 Parameters